Splashing23/vidchat/README.md

 This uses `scripts/dev-start.js` which will check for `OPENAI_API_KEY` and then run the backend and Next dev using `concurrently`.

-If you prefer to run the backend or frontend individually, see the manual instructions below.
+If you prefer to run the backend individually, see the manual instructions below.

 ## Running the backend manually